An all-inclusive experience, redefined…At Bawah Reserve in Indonesia’s pristine Anambas...

 No arrival to an island is as thrilling as via seaplane, the aircraft gradually descends to its runway of open sea before slicing into the still waters.

-Skip ahead to the top questions we get asked about seaplanes or enjoy reading the full blog with everything you need to know about our seaplane:
+Skip ahead to the top questions we get asked about seaplanes or enjoy reading about everything you need to know about our seaplane:

 "A seaplane is a powered fixed-wing aircraft capable of taking off and landing (alighting) on water.
 Seaplanes that can also take off and land on airfields are in a subclass called amphibious aircraft, or amphibians."
 Wikipedia